Jc-alt logo

 count[key] += 1

-# the case where list is full of only 1 element O(n)
+# numBuckets must account for max freq count case, where list is full of only 1 element

 numBuckets = len(nums) + 1

-# below is saying: create a list of empty lists numBuckets amount of times
+# list of empty lists, numBucket amount of times

 freqBuckets = [[] for i in range(numBuckets)]

-# time complexity: iterate over frequency list for m unique integer tuples (int, occurrences) O(m)
+# tc: iterate over frequency list for m unique integer tuples (int, occurrences) O(m)

 for int, occurrences in count.items():